 Physical Abuse: The use of physical force against another person

 - Denial of medical care

-Sexual Abuse: Is a form of physical abuse in which a person is forced or coerced into any sexual behavior (unwanted, unsafe, or degrading) without that person’s consent
+Sexual Abuse: A form of physical abuse in which a person is forced or coerced into unwanted, unsafe, or degrading sexual behavior without that person’s consent

 - Forced sexual intercourse (rape)